meshula/meshula.github.com/site/astro-site/src/content/blog/reading-wiener.md

 > *Ubi solitudines, ibi libertas*
 > where there are solitudes, there is liberty

+This is where the political dismemberment of the individual pays dividiends.
+By breaking the individual into data-points, the market can trade on our future behaviors.
 Institutions, markets, and media are re-engineered into a single adaptive architecture: markets track and predict desires; policing becomes algorithmic pre-emption; media amplify feedback loops; psychology and psychotherapy produce self-regulating citizens; and administration replaces politics.
 The ideal subject—*Homo Cyberneticus*—internalizes the system's logic, adjusting automatically, a dividual whose bonds are mediated by metrics.
+The cybernetic market doesn't just facilitate trade, it harvests the informational surplus of an individual life to fecundate itself.

+The Managed Cave has become a marketplace of shadows; the operator is no longer a Philosopher-King but an automated market maker.

 > *Ex habitus, forma; ex forma, vinculum*
 > habits shape form; form generates bonds.